svennergr/writeups/google/ads_dom_xss/README.md

 ## Wrapup

-Finding this XSS on Google was a great bust mostly fun experience.
+Finding this XSS on Google was a great but mostly fun experience.
 You don't always need lots of recon and hours of search to find vulnerabilities.
 Often times you just need luck - and that's what I had in this case.

 Even though the first report was quickly rejected I really liked the response and responsetimes from the team at Google.
 And also great job at creating [https://bughunters.google.com](https://bughunters.google.com) - I really like the looks of it.